Digital Pathology Association

 The Digital Pathology Association (DPA), is a non-profit organization of professionals in the field of pathology and related technologies.
 It has over 2,000 members and is headquartered in Carmel, Indiana.

+Overview

 Founded in 2009, the DPA's primary achievement has been to work with the FDA to develop a framework for clearance to market whole slide imaging systems.
 The DPA provides educational resources at its web site as well as hosting an annual scientific and educational conference, Pathology Visions.